CONSTITUTION AND BY-LAWS

 Section II - Annual Dues.
 The annual dues shall be set by the Council.

-Section III -Assessments.
+Section III - Assessments.
 Assessments may be approved by a majority vote of Active Members present at any Annual Business Meeting provided that such an assessment has been duly recommended by the Council.

 Section IV - Nonpayment of Dues.
-Any member in arrears for one year, being notified of the fact by the Treasurer in writing, and not paying his/her dues within 30 days thereafter, shall forfeit his/her membership.
+Any member in arrears for one year, being notified of the fact by the Treasurer in writing, and not paying their dues within 30 days thereafter, shall forfeit their membership.
 It shall be the duty of the Treasurer to notify the Society of such forfeiture, which fact shall be entered in the minutes and the name stricken from the list of members.
 The notice aforesaid shall contain a copy of this section.

 Seal and Certificate of Membership